— the latest on our Endless Key project

 The Key is a specially designed 64-gigabyte usb for students with unstable or no internet access during the 2020 / 2021 school year, to be used as an offline learning resource.

 Pre-loaded with valuable learning resources for students.

-Educational content on the Endless Keys distributed in California includes learning materials through the Kolibri platform such as Blockly, Khan Academy, PhET, Sikana, and Ubongo.
-The Kiwix reader which provides a searchable offline Wikipedia is also included.
+Educational content on the Endless Keys distributed in California included learning materials through the Kolibri platform such as Blockly, Khan Academy, PhET, Sikana, and Ubongo.
+The Kiwix reader that provides a searchable offline Wikipedia was also included.

-The Key also includes the parent and educator approved Endless OS, featuring the Hack playground for learning digital skills in a safe and autonomous environment, fun games that teach kids to code, and open source applications for productivity and creativity such as LibreOffice, audio, graphics and video editors, and more.
+The Keys also included the parent and educator approved Endless OS, featuring the Hack playground for learning digital skills in a safe and autonomous environment, fun games that teach kids to code, and open source applications for productivity and creativity such as LibreOffice, audio, graphics and video editors, and more.

-We expect to gather impact data from this initial distribution of Endless Keys by January 2021, concluding the initial beta phase of the Endless Key Project.
+We expect to gather feedback from this initial distribution of Endless Keys in Q1 2021.

 Who We Are

 Endless OS was born in 2012, with a mission to help people around the world gain access to knowledge and opportunity through technology.

 After working with partners all over the world, we realized the barriers are too big to overcome by ourselves.
 We created the Endless OS Foundation in April 2020 so that we could dedicate all of our resources and work across for-profit and non-profit partners to bring our solutions to as many people as possible.